Challenging the assertion that the Book of Hebrews should be eliminated from the Bible!

 "The overwhelming consensus of Christian commentators says 'No'"?
 So, who, exactly, were they?
 Perhaps some SURVEY RESULTS might have come in handy here!
 Nobody ever asked us at The Refiner's Fire (nor anyone we know!) what we thought of the Book of Hebrews....

-The above represents only a small part of Judah's claim as to why the Book of Hebrews should be de-canonized and tossed out of the Bible.
+The above represents just a FEW claims by certain Hebrew Roots teachers as to why the Book of Hebrews should be de-canonized and tossed out of the Bible.
 The thing is, we need to remember that the Bible tells us NOT to add or take away from God's Word:

 Deuteronomy 4: 2 Ye shall not add unto the word which I command you, neither shall ye diminish ought from it, that ye may keep the commandments of the LORD your God which I command you.